-TIPS – The premium rate you choose when buying universal life will affect your death benefit.
-The more payments you make, the bigger the benefit.
+TIPS – The premium amounts you choose when buying universal life will affect your death benefit.
+The more money you pay in, the bigger the benefit.

-Staying on top of a universal life policy may not be everyone’s cup of tea, but variable life policies are even more complex and require you to remain vigilant.
+Managing a universal life policy may not be everyone’s cup of tea.
+Variable life policies, though, are even more complex and require the insured to remain vigilant.

 This type of coverage allows you to choose your own investment strategy and manage it as you would any investment portfolio.
-It’s very similar to a universal life policy but, rather than the insurer managing the investment, you get to take the reins.
+It is very similar to a universal life policy, but, rather than the insurer managing the investment, you get to take the reins.

 Not the best at investing?
 No worries.
-Most variable life insurance policies are designed with a minimum benefit that still pays out to your beneficiaries, so they receive that benefit even if you’ve made poor investment decisions.
+Most variable life insurance policies are designed with a minimum benefit that still pays out to your beneficiaries, so they receive the benefit, even if you make poor investment decisions.

-TIPS – Even though variable life comes with greater risks, you may be able to achieve greater returns if you understand investing and stay on top of the policy.
+TIPS – Even though variable life comes with greater risks, you may be able to achieve greater returns if you understand investing and do not mind managing the policy.

-While not exactly a particular type of life insurance insurance, no exam life insurance is a breed of its own.
-Most life insurance products require medical exams as part of the application process.
-This is done in order to determine not only your eligibility for the policy, but also the cost of premiums.
-The whole idea of this often discourages many applicants, especially those who are not in the best shape.
+While not exactly a particular type of life insurance, no exam life insurance earns a place here.
+Most life insurance products require medical exams as part of their application process.
+The purpose of a health exam is to determine not only an applicants’ eligibility for the policy but also to determine the cost of premiums.
+The whole idea of this often discourages many applicants, especially those who are not in the best shape physically.

-Also known as simplified issue life insurance, no exam life insurance is seeing an increase in demand among families who don’t want to jump through hoops to obtain coverage.
-It does usually cost more than a traditional policy because the insurer is taking a bigger risk by not evaluating your health status, but this can work in your favor if you:
+Also known as simplified issue life insurance, no exam life insurance is seeing an increase in demand among busy families who do not want to jump through hoops to obtain coverage.
+It does usually cost more than a traditional policy because the insurer is taking a bigger risk by not evaluating the applicant’s health status, but this can work in the insured’s favor if he or she:

-- Haven’t seen a physician in more than two years and don’t know if your lab work would look good enough on a traditional insurance application
+- Has not seen a physician in more than two years and do not know if lab work would look good enough on a traditional insurance application

-- Need coverage fast and can’t wait four to eight weeks for the average underwriting process
+- Needs coverage fast and cannot wait four to eight weeks for the average underwriting process